VR blockchain startup founded by Second Life co-creator raises $35M

 Rosedale acknowledges the challenges, but seems to think that privacy concerns with Facebook are only going to grow more pronounced as more users dive into virtual worlds.

 Goals are just that, but no one can accuse Rosedale of being conservative in his.
-He foresees VR reaching an audience of 1 billion over the coming decade and the market for in-game goods in those worlds hitting $1 trillion with High Fidelity leading the way.
+He foresees VR reaching an audience of 1 billion over the coming decade and the market for in-game goods in those worlds hitting $1 trillion, with High Fidelity leading the way.